If You (BigBang song): Background

-Critical reception
+Critical reception and accolades

 Billboard felt that "If You" was one of the group's "most instantly striking pieces in years."
 Korean website Osen called it "the saddest song ever in Big Bang's history."
 G-Dragon received good reviews for his writing, being praised for showing "his formidible [sic] songwriting chops, evoking the complexity of "Lies" or "Haru Haru."

+"If You" won Song of the Month for July at the 2016 Gaon Chart Music Awards.
+It additionally received four weekly Melon popularity awards on July 13, July 20, July 27, and August 10, 2015.

 Commercial performance

 "If You" had 308,120 downloads sold in its first week on the Gaon Chart, the fourth-highest first week sales in 2015, and peaked at number one on the Digital Chart.
 The song also debuted at number two on the BGM Chart, four on the Streaming Chart with over 4.8 million streams and at number 22 on the Mobile Chart.
 "If You" peaked at number two on the Billboard's World Digital Songs.
 Additionally, the single ranked at seventh as the most popular Korean singles of 2015 in Taiwan by music streaming service KKBOX.